Tamburasca/fronius2influx/README.md

 All data is stored in bucket "Fronius", comprising the following measurements:

 * "DeviceStatus": status of inverter (no dashboard available in Grafana).
-* "collection":
-  * values which are cumulated to generate a system overview
+* "CommonInverterData": values which are cumulated to generate a system overview
-  * values which are provided by all types of Fronius inverters and
-  * values which are provided by 3phase Fronius inverters.
-* "Battery": Battery charging status, (dis-)charging demand (voltage and current), battery temperature
+* "Battery": charging status, (dis-)charging demand (voltage and current), temperature
 * "SmartMeter": detailed information about Meter devices.
 * "Forecast": predicted solar flux (units of kWh) on all PV panels as cumulated over the step size provided by ECMWF for the next 10 days.